tomaskala/website/content/posts/cryptopals-set-6.md

 Arbitrary bytes can follow the `HASH` part and the verification function doesn't check them.
 It turns out that we can utilize them to forge a signature for an arbitrary message without knowing the private key; as long as the public exponent is `e = 3`.
 Let's see how.

+## Bleichenbacher's e=3 attack

 The attacker wishes to forge a signature for a message `m` using a particular hash algorithm (I went for SHA-1 - although it's now known to be broken, it was widely used when the attack was published).
 They prepare a buffer as long as the modulus `N` (the correct size).
 They will then fill it like this:

 ```
 buffer := 0x00 0x01 PADDING 0x00 ASN.1 HASH EMPTY
 ```

 Depending on what the verification algorithm checks for, the `PADDING` part can be left out entirely, filled with a single `0xff` byte, or filled with eight `0xff` bytes.
-The `ASN.1` part encodes the hash function used as usual in the PKCS#1 v1.5 padding, and `HASH = SHA-1(m)` in my case.
+The `ASN.1` part encodes the hash function as is usual in the PKCS#1 v1.5 padding, and `HASH = SHA-1(m)` in my case.
 The `EMPTY` part can contain anything as long as the entire buffer is as long as `N`.

 Now the attacker converts the buffer into a big integer.
 This causes the `0x00 0x01 PADDING 0x00 ASN.1 HASH` parts to appear in the higher-order digits, and the `EMPTY` part in the lower-order digits.
 They then calculate the integer cube root of this number rounded up, and convert the result back into a byte buffer.
 The cube root must be rounded up to ensure that when cubed again, the top bytes contain the forged values.
 When the verifier encrypts the message (which for `e = 3` means cubing it), the initial bytes of the resulting buffer will contain the values provided by the attacker.
 The `GARBAGE` part will contain a total mess, because our message was very likely not a perfect cube, so calculating a cube root did not result in an exact value.
-Because the verifier doesn't check whether `HASH` is right-justified (as it should), they won't notice though.
+Because the verifier doesn't check whether `HASH` is right-justified (as it should), they won't notice this.

 This only works if there's enough space in the buffer, that is, for large enough keys.
 My attack with SHA-1 broke when I tried it on a 1024-bit key, because there wasn't enough space.
 It works for a key size of 2048 bits an higher though.
 Notice that the attacker didn't even need the public key, just knowing the key size is enough.
 The attack becomes impractical for larger values of `e` than 3, because the larger the exponent, the more `GARBAGE` space is needed to contain the rounding error.
 That much space would require key sizes far larger than what's used in practice.